MitocGroup/www/views/blog/posts/2019/08/three-success-stories-of-aws-landing-zone-technology-overview.md

 #### Summary

-1. This terraform module accepts arguments landing\_zone\_providers and landing\_zone\_components among others
+1. This terraform module accepts arguments `landing\_zone\_providers` and `landing\_zone\_components` among others
-2. Providers and components can be as many as you want; Only the ones referenced in .tfvars files will be provisioned / deployed
+2. Providers and components can be as many as you want; Only the ones referenced in `.tfvars` files will be provisioned / deployed
-3. Ideally the code for landing zone components is immutable, while .tfvars files are adjustable over time
+3. Ideally the code for landing zone components is immutable, while `.tfvars` files are adjustable over time
 4. Microservices architecture is highly recommended, aim for one terraform resource per one landing zone component
-5. Use terraform import for existing AWS resources to avoid duplication or collisions with landing zone components
+5. Use `terraform import` for existing AWS resources to avoid duplication or collisions with landing zone components

 ### Conclusion

 In this article, we tried to describe relevant level of details associated with technical implementation of AWS Landing Zone solution using terraform module.
 We talked about 3 different customers without disclosing their names and any private information.
 Component based immutable terraform configurations with adjustable `.tfvars` files allowed advanced flexibility and reliable consistency across multiple AWS accounts using AWS best practices.

+Share your thoughts and your experience on [LinkedIn](https://linkedin.com/company/mitoc-group), [Twitter](https://twitter.com/mitocgroup), [Facebook](https://facebook.com/mitocgroup) or in the comments section below.